nikhilg37/MasalaTulips/README.md

 - **Modern React**: Updated to React 19 and React Router v7
 - **Improved Structure**: Better organization of components and pages
 - **Enhanced Navigation**: Added breadcrumb navigation and scroll restoration

+## 🗓️ Upcoming: Mobile App (PWA + Capacitor)

+We plan to bring Masala Tulips to the App Store and Google Play using a hybrid approach:

+- **PWA (Progressive Web App):** The web app is installable, works offline, and provides a native-like experience on mobile browsers.
+- **Capacitor:** We will wrap the PWA with Capacitor to create native Android and iOS apps, enabling app store distribution and access to device features.

+**Planned Steps:**
+1. Ensure the React app is a high-quality PWA (manifest, service worker, icons, HTTPS).
+2. Add Capacitor to the project and initialize native platforms (Android/iOS).
+3. Build the React app and copy the output to Capacitor's native projects.
+4. Open and test in Android Studio/Xcode.
+5. (Optional) Add native plugins for features like camera or push notifications.
+6. Publish to Google Play and the App Store.

+**Benefits:**
+- Fastest way to turn the web app into a mobile app.
+- Reuse almost all existing code and UI.
+- Optionally add native features as needed.

+_If you want to contribute to the mobile app effort, see the Capacitor and PWA documentation links in this README!_